unstoppabledomains/dev-docs/getting-started/glossary.md

 **UD**: Short for Unstoppable Domains.

-**User Interface (UI)**: This is how the user and a computer system interact, particularly the use of input devices and software.
+**User Interface (UI)**: This is how the user and a computer system interact, particularly input devices and software.

-**Unstoppable Name Service (UNS)**: The name service that handles the minting and management of NFT domains on the Ethereum (L1) and Polygon (L2) blockchains.
+**Unstoppable Name Service (UNS)**: The name service handling the minting and management of NFT domains on the Ethereum (L1) and Polygon (L2) blockchains.

 ### W